Mnemonic

-A mnemonic device (/nəˈmɒnɪk/ nə-MON-ik), or memory device, is any learning technique that aids information retention or retrieval (remembering) in the human memory for better understanding.
+A mnemonic device (/nəˈmɒnɪk/ nə-MON-ik), memory trick or memory device is any learning technique that aids information retention or retrieval in the human memory, often by associating the information with something that is easier to remember.

-Mnemonics make use of elaborative encoding, retrieval cues, and imagery as specific tools to encode information in a way that allows for efficient storage and retrieval.
-Mnemonics aid original information in becoming associated with something more accessible or meaningful—which, in turn, provides better retention of the information.
+It makes use of elaborative encoding, retrieval cues and imagery as specific tools to encode information in a way that allows for efficient storage and retrieval.
+It aids original information in becoming associated with something more accessible or meaningful—which in turn provides better retention of the information.

-Commonly encountered mnemonics are often used for lists and in auditory form, such as short poems, acronyms, initialisms, or memorable phrases, but mnemonics can also be used for other types of information and in visual or kinesthetic forms.
-Their use is based on the observation that the human mind more easily remembers spatial, personal, surprising, physical, sexual, humorous, or otherwise "relatable" information, rather than more abstract or impersonal forms of information.
+Commonly encountered mnemonics are often used for lists and in auditory form such as short poems, acronyms, initialisms or memorable phrases.
+They can also be used for other types of information and in visual or kinesthetic forms.
+Their use is based on the observation that the human mind more easily remembers spatial, personal, surprising, physical, sexual, humorous and otherwise "relatable" information rather than more abstract or impersonal forms of information.